 CSAR gives your computer operations’ staff a powerful set of tools to optimize your mainframe’s Job workload by improving scheduling, workload monitoring, resource utilization, and other factors that affect production.
-Once installed, CSAR provides immediate control of all mainframe Job schedule activity from data preparation to output delivery, including a comprehensive reporting facility, all working to enable your business processes to achieve peak performance.
+Once installed, CSAR provides immediate control of all mainframe Job schedule activity from data preparation to output delivery, including a comprehensive reporting facility, all working to enable your business processes to achieve peak operational performance.

 Features of CSAR

 To organize Job scheduling, CSAR takes into account resource utilization and speed of execution.
 CSAR automates Job submission based on date, time, availability of resources, and completion of predecessor Jobs.
 CSAR also takes into account work schedules, holidays, and can manage Jobs running on multiple CPUs and in numerous locations.

 CSAR runs on all levels of z OS systems.
 Our advanced middleware technology provides a bridge to enable CSAR to schedule tasks on other platforms (e.g., Linux, Unix, Windows, etc.).
 CSAR installs in a few hours with no hooks or system modifications required.